evoja/dependaboja/README.md

 You might want to use it for repositories with huge amount of commits when you know that some smaller number is sufficient for merging.

+#### create_aggregated_branches_if_missed

+If an aggregated target branch is missed Dependaboja creates it.
+Default value is `true`.

+There are different reasons why target branches can be missed.
+They can be deleted automatically by GitHub after pushing updates to `master` with a PR.
+Also it can be a boring work to create them manually on the original setup because it might be plenty of aggregated branches.
+In this case they can be configured in `dependabot.yml` only and Dependaboje creates all target branches for you.

+Having target branches in repository in important because otherwise dependabot becomes stuck with errors on missed branches.